skyward-prompted/screenpipe/CONTRIBUTING.md

   --password <new-password>
 ```

-now you can either dev screenpipe on linux or run screenpipe in the cloud that record your local macos. make sure to configure microsoft remote desktop to forward audio
+now you can either dev skyprompt on linux or run skyprompt in the cloud that record your local macos. make sure to configure microsoft remote desktop to forward audio

 ## join the community